patriciogonzalezvivo/thebookofshaders/appendix/04/README.md

 The **attributes** are reserved for the vertex shaders, the **uniforms** can be used in both the vertex and the fragment shaders.
 There's also a ```varying``` qualifier used to pass variables between the vertex and the fragment shader.

-I won't go too much into details here as we're mostly focused on the **fragment shader** but later in the book, you'll see sometihng like:
+I won't go too much into details here as we're mostly focused on the **fragment shader** but later in the book, you'll see something like:
 ```glsl
 uniform vec2 u_resolution;
 ```
-See what we did here? we stuck a ```unifrom``` qualifier before the type of the variable This means that the resolution of the canvas we're working on is passed to the shader from the CPU.
+See what we did here? we stuck a ```uniform``` qualifier before the type of the variable This means that the resolution of the canvas we're working on is passed to the shader from the CPU.
 The width of the canvas is stored in the x and the height in the y component of the 2D vector.